letrthang/JavaProjects/LMEInstrument/readme.txt

 5. For simple, no Database is implemented (no DAO).

-6. build program with Maven command as: mvn package,...
+6. build the program with Maven command as: mvn package,...

+7. run the program with command: java -jar LMEInstrument-0.0.1.jar

-7. requirement at: /resource/docs.txt
+8. requirement at: /resource/docs.txt